-Molly specializes in creative writing and journalism, although she has experience in many other fields.
-Her interests are wide-ranging, and include such things as animal behavior, sustainable agriculture, child-centered education, travel, hiking, cinema, teaching, cooking, and sports.
+Molly specializes in creative nonfiction and journalism, although she has experience in many other fields.
+Her interests are wide-ranging, and include such things as nature, animal behavior, agriculture, education, travel, hiking, cinema, and sports.

-Molly has explored extensive studies in drama, English, psychology, mathematics, education, and sustainability.
-She has participated in competitive sports ranging from the traditional -- soccer, swimming, and rowing (Vassar College) -- to the unusual -- quidditch (Vassar College) and roller derby (Bay State Brawlers).
-She loves exploring, jamming on the ukulele, gardening, creative writing, baking, musical theatre, the cinema, and indulging in young adult literature.
+Molly has explored extensive studies in education, psychology, writing, and environmental science.
+She has played competitive roller derby for the past 7 years.
+She loves exploring in nature, jamming on the ukulele, farming, writing, baking, musical theatre, and indulging in young adult literature.
 Molly has also been a vegetarian since the second grade; she had, and still has, a deep-seated love for all animals.

 Molly explored many fields while at Vassar, including psychology, English, Italian, education, environmental studies, theatre, geography, earth studies, film studies, sociology, archaeology, and mathematics.
 Some highlights of her Vassar education include acting as Student Fellow and House Student Advisor to incoming students, working on the Vassar Farm as both an agriculture assistant and elementary science instructor, and exploring sustainability abroad during a semester with SIT in Eastern Australia.

-After graduating with a double major in psychology and education, Molly is became certified as an elementary school teacher in the state of New York.
+After graduating with a double concentration in psychology and education, Molly became certified as an elementary school teacher in the state of New York.
 Molly's life-long interest in becoming an educator, along with her experience with alternative and environmental education, has given her a unique perspective into the field.
-She currently works as a teacher at a farm-based education program in central Massachusetts, as well as a middle school teacher at a one-room school house.
+She previously worked as a teacher at a farm-based education program in central Massachusetts, as well as a middle school teacher at a one-room school house.
 In 2019, Molly received her master's in education from Harvard.

 Food is an area where culture and environment collide, and as such is one of Molly's most prevalent interests.
 Molly is an experienced cook, creating local, organic dishes as both a hobby and a job (catering meals for a 50+ person institution).
 For the past few years, Molly has trained with a professional New York chef, formerly employed by Martha Stewart.
 Molly also has a special penchant for baking.